Education from the Department of Pharmacy

-You are always welcome to contact the Master’s thesis contact persons, if you require further information.
+You are always welcome to contact the Master’s thesis supervisors, if you require further information.

 The Department employs a dozen of new PhD students each year, and we currently have 50 students enrolled in a PhD programme.
 A PhD programme is a three-year, full-time course concluding with a scientific thesis, which gives the title of Doctor to its defendant.
 As a PhD student, you are considered as a student within the faculty, but you are still employed on a salary.